-Dr. Hahn graduated from Columbia University College of Physicians and Surgeons in 2012 and trained in emergency medicine at Highland Hospital, where he also served as Chief Resident.
+Dr. Hahn received his MD from Columbia University College of Physicians and Surgeons and trained in emergency medicine at Highland Hospital, where he served as Chief Resident.
 Prior to entering medicine, Dr. Hahn was a hip-hop artist and during his residency, he combined his passions for music and medical education and created The EMC, a free open access website designed to entertain and teach topics in emergency medicine.
 He is an ACEP lecturer and has been invited to perform and/or speak at conferences such as Essentials of EM and SMACC .
-He joined the MW family after residency and was a co-director of the medical student clerkship before becoming the assistant program director of the residency program in 2017 and associate program director in 2019.
+He joined the Morningside-West family after residency and was a co-director of the medical student clerkship before becoming the assistant program director of the residency program in 2017 and associate program director in 2019.

 Jenny Beck-Esmay, MD

 Assistant Program Director

 Dr. Beck-Esmay received her MD from the University of Minnesota and trained in emergency medicine at New York University-Bellevue, where she served as Chief Resident.
 She is passionate about emergency medicine education and the FOAM movement and is proud to have contributed content to numerous FOAM resources.
 She is Editor-In-Chief of FemInEM, Associate Editor of R.E.B.E.L.
 EM, a contributor to EM:RAP and UC:RAP, and has spoken nationally and internationally at conferences including SMACC, EEM, FIX and Rebellion in EM.
 She came to MW after residency as co-director of the medical student clerkship before becoming the assistant program director of the residency program in 2018.